mattmajestic/web3CMS/README.md

 # web3bms 🚀
 a lightweight web3 enabled business management solution

+## Python based with Streamlit & Supabase
+`Streamlit` & `Supabase` are a common + popular app and backend.
+This software's goal is to cheaply and effciently provide code/ui to help SMBs cheaply run their business.

 ## Business Opportunity 💸
 - Large CRM Providers require expensive & long term contracts leaving market share for flexible + nimble solutions 💰
 - Enable crypto/defi functions to aid running your business 🎬